top of page

 What is a Trust?

-• A Trust is a legal document that is similar to a Will.
+• A Trust is a legal document that is similar to a Will, but can take effect immediately.

 What is a Will?